bengarrett/RetroTxt/docs/SUPPORT.md

 # RetroTxt - Q.A.

-To ask a question, report a bug or request a feature please feel free to [leave a new issue](https://github.com/bengarrett/RetroTxt//issues/new/choose) on the GitHub repository or get in contact with [@bens_zone](https://twitter.com/bens_zone) on Twitter and [mail](mailto:code.by.ben@gmail.com).
+To ask a question, report a bug, or request a feature, please feel free to [leave a new issue](https://github.com/bengarrett/RetroTxt//issues/new/choose) on the GitHub repository or get in contact with [@bens_zone](https://twitter.com/bens_zone) on Twitter and [mail](mailto:code.by.ben@gmail.com).